Last Updated on 11 February 2026 by Cycloscope

 Knife

-A knife has just so many purposes that I won’t bother myself or you trying to list them.
-A good quality folding knife or a classical Swiss knife is what you need.
+A knife has so many purposes that I won’t bother you or myself listing them.
+A high-quality folding knife or a classic Swiss knife is what you need.

 Not-So-Essential Camping Equipment for Bicycle Touring